If you are sick

-If you have cold, flu or COVID-19 symptoms, stay home and call your GP or Healthline on 0800 358 5453 for advice about getting tested.
+If you have cold, flu or COVID-19 symptoms, stay home and call your doctor or Healthline on 0800 358 5453 for advice about getting tested.

-By getting a test, you’re helping keep your community safe.
+By getting a test, you are helping keep your community safe.
 Testing is always free for everyone.

 Symptoms can include one or more of the following: